 Christijan signed with the Mercedes factory-backed HWA Team in 2003 and had his best year in the series.
 He won 4 out of 10 races and scored other two podiums before finishing as a runner-up, narrowly losing to legendary Bernd Schneider.
 At the end of the year, he was awarded Autosport Touring Car Driver of the Year.

-Christijan was a runner-up in 2003 DTM what is probably the highlight of his career
+Christijan was a runner-up in 2003 DTM season

 The following year again was very good after Christijan finished 3rd overall, this time behind Mattias Ekstrom and Gary Paffett.
 He won the race at Estoril and had other five podiums.
 Albers left DTM at the end of 2004 but returned in 2008 with ByKolles Racing, driving an Audi.
 That year was really poor as he failed to score points out of 11 races.